RNA-FRETools/fretraj/README.md

 ## Installation

 FRETraj can be installed platform independently as a Python module or as a Plugin to PyMOL.
 If you would like to predict FRET efficiencies from a single PDB file (including multiple states), then the PyMOL Plugin provides you with the easiest and fastest access to FRETraj.
-If you rather like to integrate FRETraj in your Python analysis workflow (e.g. to calculate multiple accesible volumes along an MD trajectory), then install FRETraj as a module.
+If you like to integrate FRETraj in your Python analysis workflow (e.g. to calculate multiple accessible volumes along an MD trajectory), then install FRETraj as a module.

 ### PyMOL plugin